Discover the Fantastic World of El Jardín De Peter

 I recommend saving at least one hour to explore the garden.
 The entry is just outside the village of Puebla de Benifasar.
 There is no ticket office or anything, just cross the gate and start exploring.

-Take your time wandering around the garden, admire the quirky sculptures, enter the little houses, and climb up to the terraces.
+Take your time wandering around the garden, admiring the quirky sculptures, entering the little houses, and climbing up to the terraces.
 Some of the buildings even have furniture!
+But only enter the buildings that are clearly open to visitors.
+Peter actually lives here a lot of the time, so you don’t want to disturb his privacy.

 Puebla de Benifasar, or Pobla de Benifassà in Valencian, is a small village of just over 200 inhabitants.
 The village is part of the Parque Natural de la Tenencia de Benifasar, which was only declared as a protected area in 2006.